 - the bank will then contact us.

-If the member had left the bank, their loved ones should contact us directly.
+If the member had left the bank, you can report a death online.

 We’ll work out what benefits are payable

-This could be a spouse or dependent pension, children allowances and/or a lump sum.
+This could be a spouse or dependent pension, children's allowances and/or a lump sum.

 We’ll need the following (if not already provided to the bank through Step 1):

 - a certified copy of the death certificate

 - a certified copy of your marriage certificate (if applicable)